hashnut/Algorithm_and_Languages/README.md

 > Starting from `i = 2`, set `arr[idx]=0` when `idx % i == 0` (But not itself)
 >
 > Print all remaining numbers where `arr[idx] != 0`
+>

+[You can reduce space using bitmask](https://suhwanc.tistory.com/88) (e.g. use 32bit integer as single array element, where each bit represent it is a prime or not)

 <br><br/>